-The directors have reviewed the Group's financial forecast for the year to 31 December 2020 and, in light of this review and the current financial position, they are satisfied that the Group has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the Group and Company's financial forecast for the year to 31 December 2020 and, in light of this review and the current financial position, they are satisfied that the Group and Company has or has access to adequate resources to continue in operational existence for the foreseeable future.

-A sound corporate governance framework commits the Group to high standards of business ethics.
-The framework guides the board, as the custodian of responsible corporate governance, in the formulation and implementation of the Group strategy to achieve targeted performance and create sustainable value to the benefit of all stakeholders.
+A sound corporate governance framework commits the Group and Company to high standards of business ethics.
+The framework guides the board, as the custodian of responsible corporate governance, in the formulation and implementation of the Group and Company strategy to achieve targeted performance and create sustainable value to the benefit of all stakeholders.
 The framework comprises appropriate policies, procedures and power of execution to ensure that governance objectives are properly implemented, managed, reviewed and adjusted.
 This ensures responsible corporate citizenship through regulatory and best practice adherence, effective and ethical leadership and sustainable value creation.
-Additional disclosure in this regard, including disclosures relating to the King Report on Corporate GovernanceTM for South Africa, 2016 (King IV)\, can be found in the Group's integrated annual report, published on its website at www.grindrodbank.co.za.
+Additional disclosure in this regard, including disclosures relating to the King Report on Corporate GovernanceTM for South Africa, 2016 (King IV), can be found in the Grindrod Financial Holdings Limited integrated annual report, published on the Bank's website at www.grindrodbank.co.za.

-The annual financial statements set out on pages 14 to 67, which have been prepared on the going concern basis, were approved by the board on 29 April 2020, and are signed on its behalf by:
+The annual financial statements set out on pages 14 to 69, which have been prepared on the going concern basis, were approved by the board on 29 April 2020, and are signed on its behalf by: